-The only treats I would really recommend are pea flakes or baked biscuit type treats such as Oxbow’s brand of baked treats.
+The only treats I would really recommend are pea flakes or baked biscuit-type treats such as Oxbow’s brand of baked treats.
 My guinea pigs seem to like the barley biscuits flavor the most.
 However, even these are best fed in small amounts.
-Vegetables can be fed more frequently and contain many more nutrients than any kind of store bought treats.
+Vegetables can be fed more frequently and contain many more nutrients than any kind of store-bought treat.

 2. Yogurt Drops

 Yogurt drops are one of the most timeless and popular treats you’ll see in a pet store.
 These contain dairy, which can cause a digestive upset in guinea pigs.
 Guinea pigs are strict herbivores and vegans, and should not have even the smallest amount of meat, dairy, or other animal by-products.
 These drops are also very high in sugar, which can cause all kinds of problems in guinea pigs.